RFE/RL’s Service To Pakistan’s Tribal Areas: Radio Mashaal

-- RFE/RL launched Radio Mashaal in 2010 to engage Pashto-speaking audiences, primarily youth, which are targeted by the “mullah” radio of the Taliban and the recruitment efforts of militant groups that have had a monopoly on information in Pakistan’s Federally Administered Tribal Areas, merged with Pakistan’s northwestern Khyber Pakhtunkhwa province in May 2018.
+- RFE/RL launched Radio Mashaal in 2010 to engage Pashto-speaking audiences, primarily youth, targeted by the Taliban’s “mullah radio” and the recruitment efforts of militant groups that have had a monopoly on information in what used to be Pakistan’s Federally Administered Tribal Areas, merged with Pakistan’s northwestern Khyber Pakhtunkhwa province in May 2018.
 Its programming is available on SW and AM radio, its website, satellite, social networks, and YouTube.

 - Radio Mashaal provides balanced news reporting in the region and, through its call-in shows and other programs, helps mitigate its audiences’ isolation by providing a bridge between residents and their political representatives.

 - Its coverage of militant groups and politics in the region is unparalleled, drawing on local reporting networks on both sides of the Afghanistan-Pakistan border.

 - Mashaal fulfills the role of a community broadcaster, providing a platform for the discussion of ordinary people’s problems in a region where media is otherwise not free to cover such issues.
 Civic leaders have applauded its programs addressing youth, religious minorities, women’s issues, family health, and human rights.
 Mashaal has been instrumental in informing Pakistan’s remote communities about the importance of polio eradication campaigns, and in persuading its listeners to participate in vaccination programs.
 In 2020, it continued the coverage in the region about the Pashtun Tahaffuz Movement (PTM) as fearing backlash from militants and intelligence agencies; no other media in Pakistan provide coverage.